Unbound

 Key Features

-• Agent discovery across Cursor, Claude Code, Windsurf, GitHub Copilot, Cline, Codex, Gemini CLI, Roo Code, Kilo Code
+• Agent discovery across 9+ coding tools (Cursor, Claude Code, Windsurf, GitHub Copilot, Cline, Codex, Gemini CLI, Roo Code, Kilo Code)

 • MCP server enumeration and risk assessment

-• Policy engine with Audit, Warn, Block, and Approve actions
+• Policy engine with Audit, Warn, Block, Approve actions

-• Hooks integration for Cursor, Claude Code, Copilot CLI, and Codex
+• Hooks integration for Cursor, Claude Code, Copilot CLI, Codex, and GitHub Copilot via postToolUse hooks

 • Gateway mode for full API-level request/response visibility